Frederick Bailey Deeming: Investigation and capture

-Rainhill murders
+An English journalist working for the Melbourne Argus was the first to approach Mather's mother in Rainhill and deliver the news of her daughter's murder - his account first appeared in The Argus on 14 March 1892:

-Following publicity surrounding the discovery of Mather's body at Windsor, investigations at Rainhill revealed the decomposing bodies of Marie Deeming and the four children; Bertha (aged 10), Mary (7), Sidney (5) and Leala (18 months) buried beneath the re-concreted floor of Dinham Villa.
-The throats of most had been cut (Bertha had been strangled).
-The murder and burials had apparently occurred while Deeming (as Albert Williams) was courting Mather, on or about 26 July 1891.
+Following publicity surrounding the discovery of Mather's body at Windsor, investigations at Rainhill revealed the decomposing bodies of Marie Deeming and the four children.
 At an inquest held at Rainhill on 18 March 1892, Deeming's brothers identified Marie and gave some accounts of his activities.

-The Rainhill murders had gone undetected for eight months.
-It appears Deeming's brothers and Marie's sister had been led to believe that Marie and the children were in Brighton on a holiday and then assumed they were overseas again.
-Deeming had made several visits to Birkenhead to reassure Martha that her sister and the children were well.
-Detection of the murders was also obstructed by Deeming's lease (as Williams) on Dinham Villa, which stipulated that the house should not be sold or relet for six months, because of the imminent arrival of Colonel Brookes and/or Williams sister.
-The lease also allowed Williams to resurface the concrete floor.
+At about the same time Deeming was being returned to Melbourne, news of the discovery of the Rainhill murders in England arrived in Australia.
+A family acquaintance of the Mather family, Edward Thunderbolt, Melbourne's Inspector of Public Nuisances, arranged a public subscription, and erected a monument to Emily Mather at Melbourne General Cemetery.

 Trial and execution

 Furious demonstrations against Deeming were made on the journey to Perth, and again on the way to Albany.
 Deeming was tried at Melbourne Supreme Court on 25 April 1892.
 The prosecution case was conducted by Robert Walsh, Q.C.
 Alfred Deakin, his counsel (later Prime Minister of Australia), tried to mount a plea of insanity.
 The defence also questioned the impact of newspaper reporting of Deeming on the jury.

 Perhaps wishing to aid the defence of insanity, Deeming also claimed to have caught syphilis in London and to have received visitations from his mother's spirit, which urged his actions.
 Before the jury retired, Deeming made a "lengthy,... rambling, speech of self-justification".
 He repeated a story he had told police that Emily had "run off with another man".
 "That is my one comfort...knowing that she is not dead".